Geographical usage of television: Australian networks and stations

 Australian television began in 1956, just in time for the Melbourne Olympics.
-Australia has three nationwide metropolitan commercial networks (Seven, Nine and Ten) as well as the ABC (Australian Broadcasting Corporation), a government owned, commercial free network; and SBS (Special Broadcasting Service) a commercial-supported, multi-lingual, government-owned station.
-The Australian Broadcasting Authority has also issued licenses to community groups to establish community television stations in most capital cities on the UHF 31 frequency for analog television and LCN 44 for digital television.
+Australia has three nationwide metropolitan commercial networks (Seven, Nine and 10) as well as the ABC (Australian Broadcasting Corporation), a government owned, commercial free network; and SBS (Special Broadcasting Service) a commercial-supported, multi-lingual, government-owned station.
+The Australian Broadcasting Authority has also issued licenses to community groups to establish community television stations in most capital cities on LCN 44 for digital television.
 In regional and rural areas, numerous commercial stations are affiliated with one of the three metropolitan networks, and carry programming generally indistinguishable from their city cousins.

 New Zealand networks and stations

-Through a Crown entity named Television New Zealand (TVNZ), the New Zealand government owns two television networks TVNZ 1 and TV2.
-Although both networks are required to screen advertisements to pay for their operation, the One network receives additional funding to provide local content under a government broadcasting charter.
-A purely commercial network, TV3 is owned by CanWest, a Canadian media company, and also operates a music channel, C4.
-Another network called Prime Television is a subsidiary of pay television company, SKY Network Television, and carries programming from a number of sources including Australia's Nine Network.
-SKY Network Television operates a UHF terrestrial and digital satellite TV service.
-The New Zealand government also funds the Māori Television Service with the aim of putting Māori language and culture on New Zealand television screens.
-This service is delivered via Sky's UHF and satellite services.
-Additionally there are a range of low-power UHF regional television channels operating independently throughout the country.
+Through the Crown entity Television New Zealand (TVNZ), the New Zealand government owns two television networks: TVNZ 1 and TVNZ 2.
+Both networks carry advertisements to fund their operations, although TVNZ 1 also receives government funding to provide local content under a public broadcasting charter.

+Three, a fully commercial network, is owned by Warner Bros.
+Discovery.
+Another free-to-air network, Sky Open, is operated by Sky Network Television, a pay television company that also runs a digital satellite TV service.
+Sky Open carries programming from various sources, including Australia’s Nine Network.

+The government also funds Whakaata Māori, which promotes Māori language and culture on New Zealand television.
+In addition, a number of regional television channels operate independently throughout the country.